J-Rios/TLG_JoinCaptchaBot/README.md

 ### Installation:

+Note: Use Python 3 to install and run the Bot, Python 2 support could be broken.

 To generate Captchas, the Bot uses [multicolor_captcha_generator library](https://github.com/J-Rios/multicolor_captcha_generator), wich uses Pillow to generate the images.

 1. Install Pillow prerequisites: